yourWaifu/sleepy-discord/source/link.html.md

 #How To Link

 <aside class="notice">
-I'm going to assume that you have compiled Sleepy Discord
+I'm going to assume that you have compiled Sleepy Discord or got one precompiled
 </aside>

 ##Visual Studio